neilenns/mobiflight-docs/content/getting-started/_index.md

 ### Add an LED device and output configuration for the parking brake indicator

-See the [LED tutorial](/devices/led) for complete steps on how to wire the LED and create the output configuration.
+See the [LED tutorial](/devices/led/) for complete steps on how to wire the LED and create the output configuration.

 ### Add a switch and create an input configuration for the parking brake

-See the switch tutorial for complete steps on how to wire the switch and create the input configuration.
+See the [buttons and switches tutorial](/devices/button-switch/) for complete steps on how to wire the switch and create the input configuration.

 ### Start the sim and try it out